ZhanJet/ZhanJet.github.io/works.md

 * 10/2020-present, Research Engineer, [AIRS] (深圳市人工智能与机器人研究院)
   * Work on the strand of *Multi-Agent Collaborative Manipulation* of [UoE-AIRS Joint Project]
   * Developed a *Whole-Body Controller* for mobile-manipulators based on Dynamic Motion Primitive (DMP) for intuitive *human-robot collaboration*.
-  * Developed Force Control software including admittace control, force tracking and *hybrid impedance/force control* for manipulators mounted F/T sensor on end-effector.
+  * Developed Force Control software including admittace control, force tracking and *hybrid impedance/force control* for manipulators mounted F/T sensor on the end-effector.

 <table style="width: 540px">
   <tr>